radanalyticsio/oshinko-s2i/README.md

 Incomplete images contain radanalytics.io tooling but do not include a Spark distribution.
 With these images, users can perform s2i builds and produce images with Spark distributions of their choosing.
-This document includes information on how to use the incomplete images.
+See below for information on how to use the incomplete images.

 ## Building the s2i images ##